For the beautiful Ali Luke, who requested a post about unschooling while running a business.

 Either way, your newsletter goes up, and the whining goes down.

 (Also?
 Talk to them about money.
-“X number of people bought this class for Y dollars totaling Z in revenue, or A in profit” is much more interesting to the average greedy middle-schooler than “Jimmy and his brother both had 8 apples, and then somebody stole 2.”)
+“X number of people bought The One Hour Content Plan for Y dollars totaling Z in revenue, or A in profit” is much more interesting to the average greedy middle-schooler than “Jimmy and his brother both had 8 apples, and then somebody stole 2.”)

 13. Ask for their opinion.